How the System of Referrals Benefits Hospitals

 There are antitrust issues as well.
 In one well-known case, a hospital refused to refer patients to two surgeons who routinely took patients to another hospital to perform surgeries.
 Patients now seem caught in a power struggle between hospitals competing for a market share and doctors who aren’t on board with their policies.

-If you’ve been the victim of medical negligence, the Tampa medical malpractice attorneys at Masterson, Hoag & Smith can recover damages related to your injuries.
+If you’ve been the victim of medical negligence, the St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. can recover damages related to your injuries.
 Talk to us today to set up and appointment.